 Creativity doesn't wait for that perfect moment.
 It fashions its own perfect moments out of ordinary ones.
 Bruce Garrabrandt

-So if you’re looking for one too and just can’t bear to part with lots of moola, here’s the DIY tutorial to make your own and prepare the PVC pipes properly for painting.
+So if you’re looking for a hand pump and just can’t bear to part with lots of moola, here’s the DIY tutorial to make your own and prepare the PVC pipes properly for painting.

 What you need to make a faux hand water pump